sbarex/QLMarkdown/QLMarkdown/test1.md

 output:
   pdf_document: default
   html_notebook: default
----
+...

-The previous block placed at the top of the document and contained between the markers `---` is displayed as the file header when the `YAML` extension is enabled.
+The previous block placed at the top of the document, starting with `---` and ending with `---` or `...` is displayed as the file header when the `YAML` extension is enabled.
 With the `table` extension on, it is displayed as a table otherwise as a block of code.

 # TOC